Pricing

 CHAPTER 7

 If we are not able to visualize the airway well using the direct or with a video, which is usually our first line, and the hyper-curved blade, which helps you get past the tongue.
 If those methods aren't working or they're unsuccessful we have some rescue devices that we can use in case the airway goes wrong, and we keep those in our carts as well.
 One of them is what call a bougie, which is this sort of plastic flexible rod.
 And it basically helps us maneuver in the airway if the tube itself is not working.
 So if we can't get the tube in the right position, or the opening is small, or we can't get a great view, what you can do with the bougie is - it's sort of malleable, it's bendable, and you can stick this in instead of the tube and get it through maybe a smaller airway opening or bend it around a corner that you can't get the tube around.
 And then because it's so narrow, you can actually - once this bougie is in the airway, slide one of the endotracheal tubes over it and have it guide it into the actual trachea.
 So this is a tool we use very often.
 It can be extremely helpful in trauma, again, where you have less mobility of the neck and you may not be able to get a good view up front.
 If that fails or if there's signs, especially in trauma patients there's a lot of facial fractures.
 The anatomy is distorted.
 We're worried about the airway being narrowed due to swelling, or if the airway is swollen from like smoke inhalation, we can run into a lot more difficult airways, narrow airways, or where the anatomy is rough.
-And in which case we have some fiber-optic cameras that we stock in the emergency department that we can stick in through the nose or through the mouth to help get a good view of the airway and also use this camera to then guide the tube into the correct place.
+And in which case we have some fiber optic cameras that we stock in the emergency department that we can stick in through the nose or through the mouth to help get a good view of the airway and also use this camera to then guide the tube into the correct place.
 So you can put the T-tube over this camera, insert the camera in, and find the right spot.
 And then once the camera's in the right spot, slide the tube over it and get it in the right place.
 So, there are a lot of tools at our disposal that we can use to help control the patient's airway.
 And we have them all stocked kind of bedside, which Dr. Pratt will take you through a little bit later.

 CHAPTER 8

 As we escalate through more and more difficult airways, all of our additional equipment, there are cases where we aren't able to get a tube in the airway through the mouth or through the nose.
 When that happens, sometimes we have to go surgically in through the front of the neck.
 So when we talked about the assessment, we looked in the nose, we looked in the mouth.
 We also talked about airway structures being here in the neck, in the windpipe.
 So if we can't get the tube from up top through the nose or the mouth, sometimes we have to cut into the neck to make an opening to then insert a tube into the airway, right?
 Because the thing that's going to kill the patient the fastest is not being able to get air in and out.
 And so to do that, we do what's called a cricothyrotomy, which is where we cut a hole in one of the membranes in the neck, all right?
 In-between the cricoid cartilage and the thyroid cartilage.
 And so in our carts, we also stock what we call a cric tray, or a cricothyrotomy tray.
 And it comes with some very basic equipment.
 It comes with a knife to make the initial incision in the skin, and also an incision in the membrane.
 A lot of times it will come with a hook to help keep the airway open.
 It'll come with something to make the hole bigger so that we can fit a tube in there.
 It's called a dilator.
 Okay?
 And it will also come with some additional tools for managing bleeding and everything when you're cutting into the airway.
 If a cric trays isn't available, and we try to have one available in each of our bays just because you never know when you're going to need it.
 So we like to have it all right by the bed.
 This cric tray actually sits right here at the head of the bed in case we need it.
-But, for in some instances, if you're not in the hospital setting, or your hospital doesn't make pre-made cric trays, basically all you need is to carry a scalpel with you.
+But, for in some instance, if you're not in the hospital setting, or your hospital doesn't make pre-made cric trays, basically all you need is to carry a scalpel with you.
 And we have those at bedside as well.
 And you can make the incision with a scalpel, hold the position - the hole open with your finger, insert that same bougie into the airway to hold the space, and then run a tube over that bougie into the airway.
 So there are other ways to do it.
 Ideally, you would do it with a cric tray, but if your facility doesn't stock it or it's not available, you can do it with a scalpel, your finger, a bougie, and a tube.
 Easy enough.

 CHAPTER 9